 Network design is the key to making sure iSCSI works.
 In a production environment, gigabit Ethernet is essential for software iSCSI.
 Hardware iSCSI, in a VMware Infrastructure environment, is implemented with dedicated HBAs.

 iSCSI should be considered a local-area technology, not a wide-area technology, because of latency issues and security concerns.
-You should also segregate iSCSI traffic from general traffic.
-Layer-2 VLANs are a particularly good way to implement this segregation.
+You should also separate iSCSI traffic from general traffic.
+Layer-2 VLANs are a particularly good way to implement this separation.

 Beware of oversubscription.
 Oversubscription occurs when more users are connected to a system than can be fully supported at the same time.
 Networks and servers are almost always designed with some amount of oversubscription, assuming that users do not all need the service simultaneously.
 If they do, delays are certain and outages are possible.
 Oversubscription is permissible on general-purpose LANs, but you should not use an oversubscribed configuration for iSCSI.

 Best practice is to have a dedicated LAN for iSCSI traffic and not share the network with other network traffic.
 It is also best practice not to oversubscribe the dedicated LAN.

 Finally, because iSCSI leverages the IP network, VMkernel NICs can be placed into teaming configurations.
 VMware’s recommendation however is to use port binding rather than NIC teaming.
 Port binding will be explained in detail later in this paper but suffice to say that with port binding, iSCSI can leverage VMkernel multipath capabilities such as failover on SCSI errors and Round Robin path policy for performance.

 In the interest of completeness, both methods will be discussed.
 However, port binding is the recommended best practice.